ishandutta2007/BeyondBard/index.markdown

 Taking Bard across web but integreating it to multiple sites.BeyondBard is a browser extension that provides:

-*   Displays a Bard summary in Google, Bing, Youtube and multiple sites.
+*   Displays a Bard summary in Google, Bing, Youtube, Yahoo, Github and multiple other sites.

 3\.
 Is Bard Summary?